 This guide will explain all about charging an electric car at home, including how to make the most of the grants currently available.

-Choosing an Electric Car
+Types of Electric Car

 The best solution for charging an electric car is a dedicated charging point that usually has a minimum capacity of 32 Amps and a resultant charging time of five to seven hours.
 The latest chargepoints are also ‘smart’.

 Even though chargers have not yet been standardised, or you may not yet have an electric car, it is well worth planning at least the cable into the build rather than retrofitting this at a later date.

 Using Solar Power When Charging an Electric Car

-Now that would be fine if you happen to keep your car at home during the day.
+Now, that would be fine if you happen to keep your car at home during the day.
 For most of us though, we need to use the car during the daylight hours.
 It is then only at night that we would like to recharge the vehicle when there is unfortunately no sunshine power to benefit from.

 We also need to know how much energy we actually need for the car.
 A 4kWp PV array will generate around 30kWh per day on a bright summer day.
 Some of this will be used in the home and the rest will not recharge more than around 50 miles of energy.
 (During less bright days the available energy will be even less.)

 Home batteries have got better in the past few years but the average capacity of a home battery is around 14kWh, whereas a car battery could be anywhere from 30kWh to 100kWh.

-There is also the argument that the vehicle itself could be the battery for the home.
-During the peak times the electric vehicle battery could be used to provide power back to the home and then it could be recharged later that night when the grid demand is lower.
-This is not currently an option in the UK, but could well be part of the future.
+During peak times the electric vehicle battery could be used to provide power to the home, which would then be recharged later that night when the grid demand is lower.